lakash22/codeassessment/README.md

 ### Running application locally

 Open the code assessment application in IntelliJ IDE.
-Run man clean install command.
+Run mvn clean install command.
 Now run the application locally - by default application will run on port 8080.
 Use the below end points in postman to register and login user.